 - Easy to install

 Yep, you guessed it.
 It’s Facon branded heating pads again!
-This time, they’ve made smaller-sized heaters, built specifically for your RV’s pipes and elbow pipes.
-These little guys come in a pack of two, a pack of three, or a pack of six, leaving you with plenty of options to fully heat all of your RV’s exposed pipes!
+This time, they’ve made smaller-sized heaters, built specifically for RV and elbow pipes.
+I like the flexibility of buying these little guys in a pack of two, three, or six, as it gives me plenty of options to fully heat all of my RV’s exposed tanks and pipes!

-These heating pads measure three inches by 8 inches, small enough to cover any pipe elbows or straight piping.
-It is ideal for pipes that measure an inch and a half in diameter, but that is a fairly standard unit of RV pipe measurement.
-They use about half an amp of DC power each, which means you will hardly notice their energy draw.
+These heating pads measure three inches by 8 inches, small enough to cover any pipe elbows or straight piping, which is essential for RVers like me who travel year-round and often face all four seasons from scorching summers to icy winters.
+It’s ideal for pipes that measure an inch and a half in diameter, which is good as this is a fairly standard unit of RV pipe measurement.
+They use about half an amp of DC power each, which means I hardly notice their energy draw, and my batteries don’t struggle.

 The main downside of these heaters is that they only really have an on or off mode.
-However, the low level of heat that they give off will protect your pipes during harsh winter conditions.
-Since they are not thermostatically controlled, it is important to only use them during cold months.
+However, the low level of heat that they give off will protect my pipes well during harsh winter conditions.
+Since they are not thermostatically controlled, it is important to only use them during cold months, so this is something worth remembering if you chose to purchase this elbow pip heater pad.

 Read reviews and check the latest price on Amazon by clicking here.